kenotron/fluent-ui-react-staging/packages/base/src/components/Menu/README.md

     </div>
         <!-->
             I'm not sure if this is the right role or if it is actually a menu item.
-It should probably be related to it's parent item in some way
+It should probably be related to its parent's item in some way.
         <-->
     <div role="presentation">
         <!-->